 - The drinks file contains information about the drinks consumed (drinks) in each of the consumption occasions.
 This is also a secondary or child source, but in this case, the parent is the occasions file.

-After selecting the append sources option on the primary file, work through the wizard.
+After selecting the link option on the primary file, work through the wizard.

 - Select the secondary source (s).